Isaac K. Beckes: Vincennes University

 When Colonel Eugene C. Wharf died his widow, Mrs. Stella C. Wharf, conveyed the family home, Shadowwood, to the university as a memorial.
 At the suggestion of Judge Shake, Beckes worked to transfer the property to the Grand Chapter of the Sigma Pi fraternity for use as its national headquarters in August 1961.
 The fraternity had been founded at the university in 1897.
 Mrs. Wharf heartily approved of the deal.

 In 1964 Beckes appointed Fred Walker to create a journalism program for the college.
 VU also established its own cable television outlet.

 With the growth and accreditation of the school, Beckes looked for other ways to enhance the university.
 Working with Sigma Pi, he was able to get an exemption from the North American Interfraternity Conference (NIC) in 1964.
 The NIC had forbidden fraternity chapters at junior colleges.
 He helped form an interest group known as the Corinthian Club that eventually became a colony of the fraternity.
 When the Alpha chapter’s charter was granted in 1965, he was initiated into the organization with the undergraduate members and their faculty advisor.

-In the late 1960s and early 1970s, Beckes served as a director for the National League of Nursing.
+In the late 1960s and early 1970s, Beckes served as a director for the National League for Nursing.
 He was affiliated with the group into the early 1980s.

 As the school grew, it began getting line-item funding in the Indiana state budget in 1965.
 It also grew more complex and Dr. Beckes, along with VU Director of Administrative Services Robert Stryzinski, worked with the legislature to revamp the school’s Board of trustees from twenty-four members to a more manageable number in 1976.
 That year the school’s budget was over $5 million.